Business Analysis and Performance Management

 1. Management Control

-The courses in this track offer the opportunity to learn about conceptual contents in operations management, as well as analytical methods and computational tools to support decision making within organisations.
+The courses in this area offer the opportunity to learn about conceptual contents in operations management, as well as analytical methods and computational tools to support decision making within organizations.

 • Structure and recommended tracks